The Grand Armour

 An explication and translation of Hādī Sabzavārī’s Sharḥ al-Asmāʾ wa Sharḥ Duʿāʾ al-Jawshan al-Kabīr by Sayyid Amjad H. Shah Naqavi

-In The Grand Armour: A Commentary on the Divine Names, the Dean of The Shīʿah Institute, Dr Sayyid Amjad H. Shah Naqavi offers the first comprehensive translation and explication of a masterpiece by the pre-eminent intellect of Qajar Persia.
-The Grand Armour is among the finest orisons on the divine names and Dr Shah Naqavi astutely renders and clarifies Sabzavārī’s erudite language and esoteric wisdom in a translation that will benefit scholars, students, and those interested in spirituality for generations to come.
+In The Grand Armour: A Commentary on the Divine Names, the Dean of The Shīʿah Institute, Dr Sayyid Amjad H. Shah Naqavi, offers the first comprehensive translation and explication of a masterpiece by the pre-eminent intellect of Qajar Persia.
+The Grand Armour is among the finest orisons on the divine names and Dr Sayyid Amjad H. Shah Naqavi astutely renders and clarifies Sabzavārī’s erudite language and esoteric wisdom in a translation that will benefit scholars, students, and all those interested in spirituality.